 In recent years, another myth has surfaced that gives a particularly ugly twist to the tradition, claiming that back in the 1800s Southern plantation owners could buy enslaved workers at a discount on the day after Thanksgiving.
 Though this version of Black Friday’s roots has understandably led some to call for a boycott of the retail holiday, it has no basis in fact.

 Recommended for you

 The real history behind Black Friday, however, is not as sunny as retailers might have you believe.
 Back in the 1950s, police in the city of Philadelphia used the term to describe the chaos that ensued on the day after Thanksgiving, when hordes of suburban shoppers and tourists flooded into the city in advance of the big Army-Navy football game held on that Saturday every year.
-Not only would Philly cops not be able to take the day off, but they would have to work extra-long shifts dealing with the additional crowds and traffic.
-Shoplifters would also take advantage of the bedlam in stores to make off with merchandise, adding to the law enforcement headache.
+Not only were Philly cops not able to take the day off, but they had to work extra-long shifts dealing with the additional crowds and traffic.
+Shoplifters also took advantage of the bedlam in stores and made off with merchandise, adding to the law enforcement headache.